Yichen-Katrina/ACC102/README.md

 - Japan consistently maintained the lowest inflation rate (0.41%) globally
 - All 7 economies experienced sharp GDP contractions in 2020 due to COVID-19
 - Post-pandemic inflation surged across all countries in 2021–2022
+- A correlation analysis confirmed Okun's Law holds across most economies, with a negative relationship between GDP growth and unemployment.
+The COVID-19 shock analysis revealed asymmetric impacts — the UK experienced the sharpest contraction while China maintained positive growth, reflecting differences in economic structure and pandemic response.

 ## 5. How to Run